prof-rossetti/internet-technologies/projects/web-app/project.md

 To incentivize individual effort within groups, each group member may be asked to submit a form describing and rating the roles and relative contributions of all other group members.

 ## Deliverables

+For more information about requirements and evaluation criteria, see the individual deliverable descriptions:

   1. [Implementation](implementation.md)
   2. [Presentation](demo.md)